A posteriori analysis for dynamic model adaptation in convection dominated problems: Introduction

 The outline of this paper is as follows: In \S \ref{sec:mees} we present the general framework of designing a posteriori estimators based on the study of the abstract equations (\ref{cx})--(\ref{sim}) in the scalar case.
-In \S \ref{sec:meesy} we describe how this framework can be extended to the specific example of the NSF/Euler problem through the study of generic systems of the form (\ref{cx}) and (\ref{sim}).
-A posteriori analysis is always based on the stability framework of the underlying problem.
-For the class of problems considered here we make use of the relative entropy framework.
-For dG spatial approximations of these operators the a posteriori argument requires a \emph{reconstruction} approach.
-This is since the discrete solution itself is not smooth enough to be used in the relative entropy stability analysis.
+In \S \ref{sec:struct} we establish some structural properties of the INS and NSF systems regarding the compatibility of their diffusion terms with their relative entropies.
+In \S \ref{sec:meesy} we describe how the relative entropy framework can be extended to those generic pairs of systems of the form (\ref{cx}) and (\ref{sim}) that satisfy the structural properties that we established for the specific example of the NSF/Euler problem in \S \ref{sec:struct}.
 In \S \ref{sec:recon} we give an overview of the reconstruction approach presented in \cite{GMP_15,DG_15}.
 We also take the opportunity to extend the operators to 2 spatial dimensions for use in numerical experiments presented.
-Finally, we conclude the presentation with \S \ref{sec:num} where we summarise extensive numerical experiments aimed at testing the performance of the indicator as a basis for model adaptivity.
+Finally, we conclude the presentation with \S \ref{sec:num} where we summarise extensive numerical experiments aimed at testing the performance of the indicator as a basis for model adaptation.